astannnn/R2D2-FL-new/README.md

 The experiments were repeated using three random seeds, as required for reproducibility.

+The evaluated methods were:

+- FedAvg
+- FedProx
+- FedDF
+- Selective-FD
+- FedNoRo
+- R2D2-FL

-An ablation study was also conducted, but not across all noise settings.
-The ablation experiments were focused on the main noisy setting in order to evaluate the contribution of individual R2D2-FL components.
+An ablation study was also conducted on **CIFAR-10 under 40% symmetric label noise**.
+The ablation experiments were focused on this main noisy setting in order to evaluate the contribution of individual R2D2-FL components.

 ---